Thousands of Israelis rally against Netanyahu government

 Netanyahu, who is on trial for corruption charges, has made overhauling the country’s legal system a centerpiece of his agenda.

-In office for just over two weeks, his government has launched proposals to weaken the Supreme Court by giving parliament the power to overturn court decisions with a simple majority vote.
+In office for just over two weeks, his government, which is comprised by ultra-Orthodox and far-right nationalist parties, has launched proposals to weaken the Supreme Court by giving parliament the power to overturn court decisions with a simple majority vote.
 It also wants to give parliament control over the appointment of judges and reduce the independence of legal advisers.

 Netanyahu’s justice minister says unelected judges have too much power.
-But opponents to the plans say the proposed changes will undermine Israeli democracy.
+But opponents to the plans say the proposed changes will rob the judiciary of its independence and undermine Israeli democracy.
 Israeli opposition leaders, former attorney generals and the president of Israel’s Supreme Court have all spoken out against the plan.

 The legal changes could help Netanyahu, who is on trial for corruption, evade conviction, or even make his trial disappear entirely.
 Since being indicted in 2019, Netanyahu has said the justice system is biased against him.